The Man from Utopia: Music and lyrics

 The album's opening track "Cocaine Decisions", with its groove redolent of skiffle washboards, is an attack on drug-influenced businessmen and features a harmonica.
 "The Dangerous Kitchen" satirizes dirty, unkempt kitchens.

 "The Dangerous Kitchen", "The Radio Is Broken", and "The Jazz Discharge Party Hats" all feature Zappa's "meltdown" style of generally pre-written but sometimes improvised singing/speaking.
-For "Jazz" and "Kitchen", Zappa had guitarist Steve Vai overdub complex guitar parts for the entire length of the songs, which perfectly copied Zappa's every word and syllable.
+For "Jazz" and "Kitchen", Zappa had guitarist Steve Vai overdub complex guitar parts for the entire length of the songs, which perfectly copied both the rhythm and pitch of Zappa's every word and syllable.
 This unique type of overdub was a one-time experiment that Zappa never repeated.
 Hungarian composer Péter Eötvös said in an interview:

 Release history

 The album was originally released on vinyl in 1983.
-An unauthorized CD of this edition (with the exception of a remixed "Mōggio") was issued by EMI in the UK in 1986.
+An unauthorized CD of this edition (with the exception of a remixed "Mōggio") coupled with Ship Arriving Too Late to Save a Drowning Witch was issued by EMI in the UK in 1988.
 The album was issued (in remixed and resequenced form with one additional track) on CD in 1993 by Barking Pumpkin.
-The later 1995 Rykodisc edition and the 2012 Universal Music Group release are identical.
+The later 1995 Rykodisc and 2012 Universal Music Group reissues are identical to the Barking Pumpkin CD.